tmh-rc/php-advanced/mvc-framwork/routing.md

 ### Step 4

-Put this code in `public/index.php`
+The code structure in `public/index.php` must follow the specified guidelines.

 ```php
 <?php